LABSN/tdtpy/docs/index.rst

 * Robust error handling.
 Some methods in the ActiveX library will fail silently (e.g. if you try to access a nonexistent tag or attempt to write more data than the hardware buffer can hold).
-When the RPvds circuit is first loaded to the hardware, TDTPy will inspect the microcode and store some infomration about the tags and buffers available.
+When the RPvds circuit is first loaded to the hardware, TDTPy will inspect the microcode (i.e. the RPvds circuit) and store some information about the tags and buffers available.
 All subsequent operations are validated against this metadata before being passed to the ActiveX library.
 If an invalid operation is attempted, a DSPError is raised with the appropriate message.

 Furthermore, TDTPy was as written as part of an initial progress towards a hardware abstraction layer.
 Your experiment code should not care whether you're